Input Panel

 Output Panel Overview The Input–Processing–Output (IPO) model is a simple way to explain how any system works — whether it’s a computer program, business process, or integration flow.
 Output is the final result produced after processing.
 It can ...

-• Action Panel Overview
+• IPO Panel Overview

 • Edit Input-Processing-Output Details